Here is a list of resources to help with home modification.

 The Home Modification Loan Program provides low- and no-interest loans to modify the homes of elders, adults and children with disabilities.
 Such home modifications allow individuals with disabilities to remain in their homes and live independently in their communities.
 Any homeowner who has a disability or has a household member who has a disability, or rents to an individual with a disability may apply for this loan.

-Landlords may apply to support the needs of a tenant, provided they have less than ten aprtments in their building.
+Landlords may apply to support the needs of a tenant, provided they have less than ten apartments in their building.

 Regional Provider Agencies